mitodl/ol-data-platform/docs/rfcs/0001-mit-learn-data-ingest.md

 - *What other systems or teams are affected by this proposal?*
 - *How could this be exploited by malicious attackers?*

+- need to train developers on use of Dagster and dbt
+- developer environment complexity/data access

 ## 8 Unresolved questions

 *What parts of the proposal are still being defined or not covered by this proposal?*
+- path for loading data into application
+- developer experience - where does dagster and dbt code live?

 ## 9 Conclusion